 by "Grog" (Alan W. Grogono), Professor Emeritus, Tulane University Department of Anesthesiology

 This tutorial was completely rewritten in March 2018 with new text, diagrams, fonts, and colors.
-It explains clinical acid-base balance and introduces an interactive acid-base diagram which displays typical clinical disturbances in both Metric and US Units.
+It explains clinical acid-base balance and features a Revised Interactive Acid-base Diagram that now displays typical clinical disturbances in both Metric and US Units.
 Click on the small icons and diagrams throughout the website to get additional information – sometimes serious, sometimes light-hearted!
 The website focuses on the Unfortunate Historical Decisions whose legacy still complicates this subject.

 Variations in pH or PCO2 used to be thought of as pathological entities.
 Experiments by Xu et al have shown, however, that very low pH and very high PCO2 may both be well tolerated when circulation and oxygenation are maintained.
 The implication is that abnormal levels of PCO2 or pH are best regarded as indicators of serious trouble, but not as pathology in themselves.